iuni-cadre/AlphaDemo/_episodes/03-visualization.md

 objectives:
 - "Demonstrate word cloud visualizations."
 - "Demonstrate network visualizations."
-- "Explain how you can reproduce the result using public packages, with your own data"
+- "Explain how you can reproduce the result using public tools, with your own data"
 - "Demonstrate advanced intreactive visualizations"
+keypoints:
+- Visualize prepared data query data in notebook
+- Visualize your query data without coding
+- Refine your query for better visualizations
 ---

 > ## Getting Started